 Take note that dive knives aren’t made equal and the same.
 You must get one that matches your dive style and needs.
-Of all materials, a titanium dive knife offers the strongest and non-corrosive properties.
+Of all materials, a titanium offers the strongest and corrosion resistant properties.
 Such knives are very useful for saltwater dives where typical steel can rust fast.

-As mentioned earlier, saltwater dives can rust steel really fast.
+As mentioned earlier, saltwater can rust steel blades really fast.
 The salt content of the water can damage a steel knife in just a matter of months.

 How about stainless steel, you ask?
-Stainless steel can be a very tricky term when it comes to choosing a dive knife.
+Stainless steel can be a very tricky term when it comes to choosing a scuba diving knife.
 It still rusts, but slower than plain steel.
-However, getting soaked on saltwater speeds up the corrosion process.
+However, getting soaked in saltwater speeds up the corrosion process.
 Stainless steel dive knives require more maintenance to keep its edge and to prevent rust.

 On the other hand, titanium doesn’t rust at all.
 It doesn’t have carbon so it’s not prone to oxidation.
 This material is also tougher than steel and can hold its edge for long.
 It’s also hard to break and can withstand the pressure and harsh elements of the underwater.